Active COVID-19 cases dip to lowest level in nearly three months - The Scoop

 Over the past week, there were 93 new infections on average each day — a 36 percent decrease from the week prior.

-Health Minister YB Dato Seri Setia Dr Hj Mohd Isham Hj Jaafar said Brunei appeared to have the coronavirus under control but warned against complacency, especially when the sultanate is preparing to shift from COVID pandemic to endemic.
+Health Minister YB Dato Dr Hj Mohd Isham Hj Jaafar said Brunei appeared to have the coronavirus under control but warned against complacency, especially when the sultanate is preparing to shift from COVID pandemic to endemic.

 “The COVID-19 pandemic is not over yet, so we need to stay vigilant especially now that we are heading towards the endemic phase.